Yudai-Chen/Special-Collections/README.md

 ![](https://img.shields.io/npm/v/npm) ![](https://img.shields.io/npm/v/antd?color=green&label=antd) ![](https://img.shields.io/npm/v/react?label=react)  ![](https://img.shields.io/npm/v/react-router?color=green&label=react-router) ![](https://img.shields.io/npm/v/react-cookie?label=react-cookie)

-> Special Collections is a data display website, which talks to APIs provided by Omeka S .
+> Special Collections is a tiny data display website.
 >
-> To run this app, an Omeka S back-end should be deployed on an accessible machine.
+> It provides a researcher with a personal, flexible digital archive, enabling them to import, edit, inter-link, and custom mark-up their digital media.
+They can act as their own librarian, accelerating their research, without artificially limiting the scale or complexity of their collection.
 >
-> For more information, please have a look at  https://omeka.org/s/
+> It can handle hierarchical (folder-tree-like) data but guides users towards elaborating more complex relations within their collections.
+In other words, it can bring us from a beginner's work to a professor's work, as a complexly internally-related digital archive.

 ## Background

 The famous Omeka S platform has provided us with a pretty interface.
 However, it is not as convenient in some instances.
 This application offers a gentle way to display data already stored in Omeka S, basically for Rice University lecture use.

+To run this app, an Omeka S back-end should be deployed on an accessible machine.

+For more information, please have a look at  https://omeka.org/s/

 ## Install